rvenkateshkumar86-cts/CFC-COVID19-BOST/README.md

     * To provide statistics of nearby hospitals with covid treatment facilities.
 It should provide data about provision for ventilators, doctors, free beds/rooms, ICU vacancies etc so that patients need not go in search of vacancies from one hospital to other and thus help in reducing queuing up in hospital
     * Also, helps self-quarantine person to engage with chatbot about daily activities, exercise, food etc based on age and weight categories.
-* Notify users and doctors about frequent update on VIRUS related news feed based on location.
+* Notify user about frequent update on VIRUS related news feed based on location.
 * Track user travels based on Geospatial analytics details.